 - Mount Rainier National Park and Olympic National Park are full of great hiking trails for all abilities.

-- Mount Saint Helens erupted just 32 years ago and the surroundings are a lesson in the earth’s natural life cycle.
+- Mount Saint Helens erupted in 1980 and the surroundings are a lesson in the earth’s natural life cycle.
 Trails and viewpoints abound, or opt for a subterranean hike through the Ape Caves (don’t worry – there really aren’t apes down there).

 - The Pacific Coast is a stone’s throw away (about 1 ½ -2 hours driving, depending on where you go).
 Fly a kite, don a wetsuit and try your hand at surfing (I’m not kidding!), or visit find a secluded beach within Olympic National Park.